Sobhanh99/Active-Appearance-Model-AAM-/README.md

 Variations in lighting conditions can significantly affect texture representation and model fitting.
 To improve robustness, this fork introduces a light normalization stage based on iterative per-image linear normalization (z-score style).
 In this case, global brightness (offset) and contrast (scale) are estimated and removed.
 This technique reduces illumination-driven variability and leads to more consistent texture modeling and reconstruction across heterogeneous datasets.
 ### Comparing Face Generation in original with new version
+Below two faces have been predicted by both versions to have a better comparision
+Face1:
 ![Face1 Fitted by old version](https://github.com/Sobhanh99/Active-Appearance-Model-AAM-/blob/master/Face1%20Prediction%20with%20original%20version.png)
 ![Face1 Fitted by New version](https://github.com/Sobhanh99/Active-Appearance-Model-AAM-/blob/master/Face1%20Prediction%20with%20enhanced%20version.png)

+Face2:
 ![Face2 Fitted by old version](https://github.com/Sobhanh99/Active-Appearance-Model-AAM-/blob/master/Face2%20Prediction%20with%20original%20version.png)
 ![Face2 Fitted by New version](https://github.com/Sobhanh99/Active-Appearance-Model-AAM-/blob/master/Face2%20Prediction%20with%20enhanced%20version.png)